vincentqb/dot.py/README.md

 ## Testing during Development

-Install and then run `pytest` from the root of the repository.
+Install and then run `python3 -m pytest` from the root of the repository.